Taiiwo/hackboard/readme.md

 <script>
   Polymer({
     is: 'my-plugin', // Plugin name once more
-    ready: function(){
+    attached: function(){
-      $(document).on('pluginReady', function(e, data, status){
       // This is where you write JavaScript that is relevant to this component.
-        // Refer here if you are stuck: https://www.polymer-project.org/0.9/ });
+      // Refer here for reference: https://www.polymer-project.org/0.9/
     }
   });
 </script>